Tommy Bowe

 After his playing career, Bowe has taken up television presenting, and is a host of morning television show Ireland AM.

 Career

 Early career

 A former pupil of The Royal School, Armagh, Bowe was a schoolboy provincial full-back, only converting to wing whilst playing for Ireland U-21s.
 Bowe also ran for the Glaslough Harriers and represented his local parish Donagh in the All-Ireland Community Games.

-Bowe played Gaelic football from U10 level with Emyvale, his local GAA club, and later represented Monaghan at U16 and Minor level.
-He also played rugby with Monaghan RFC at underage levels as well as representing his primary school team.
+Bowe played Gaelic football from under-10 level with Emyvale, his local GAA club, and later represented Monaghan at under-16 and Minor level.
+He also played rugby with Monaghan RFC at underage levels, as well as representing his primary school team.

 He attended the University of Ulster, Jordanstown and played for the Queen's University Belfast rugby team, earning a selection to the Ireland U20 Team before transferring to Belfast Harlequins.
 He was subsequently capped at U21 level and was named the Irish Rugby Union Players Association (IRUPA) Young Player of the Year in 2003.